MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 > 5.1.
 By keras.json file.

-Please modify the "keras.json" file under %USERPROFILE%/.keras on windows, or $HOME/.keras on Linux. **Only set the "backend" field to "cntk"**.
+Please modify the "keras.json" file under %USERPROFILE%/.keras on Windows, or $HOME/.keras on Linux. **Only set the "backend" field to "cntk"**.
 If you do not have a ```keras.json```, that means you have not run keras on this machine.
 Use step 5.2 or create a .keras directory and a ```keras.json``` file with the following content.

 ```
 {